nextbreakpoint/flink-k8s-toolbox/README.md

 Create a FlinkCluster resource with command:

-    kubectl create -n flink -f flink-cluster-test.yaml
+    kubectl create -n flink -f test.yaml

-Please note that you can use any image of Flink as far as the image uses the standard commands to run JobManager and TaskManager.
+Please note that you can use any image of Flink as far as the image implements the standard commands for running JobManager and TaskManager.

 ### Delete a Flink cluster

-Delete the custom object with command:
+Delete a FlinkCluster with command:

-    kubectl delete -n flink -f flink-cluster-test.yaml
+    kubectl delete -n flink -f test.yaml

 ### List Flink clusters

-List all custom objects with command:
+List custom objects of type FlinkCluster with command:

     kubectl get -n flink flinkclusters

+The command should produce an output like:

+    NAME   CLUSTER-STATUS   TASK-STATUS   TASK             TASK-MANAGERS   TASK-MANAGERS-READY   TOTAL-TASK-SLOTS   JOB-PARALLELISM   JOB-RESTART   SERVICE-MODE   SAVEPOINT-PATH                                       AGE test   Running          Awaiting      ClusterRunning   2               2                     2                  2                 Always        NodePort       file:/var/savepoints/savepoint-e10867-8e1140f528ff   3m39s

-## Build operator from source code
+## Build Flink Operator from source code

-Build an uber JAR file with command:
+Build the uber JAR file with command:

     ./gradlew clean shadowJar